Hardening an OpenWrt Router: SSH, LuCI, RPCD, and the Kernel

 5. Sysctl: tighten the network stack

-OpenWrt's stock kernel sysctls are conservative on a few things that matter for any router-shaped device — even a "dummy" AP that sits behind another gateway.
-The hardening file we want is small:
+OpenWrt's stock kernel sysctls leave a few settings loose.
+These matter on any router-like device, even a "dummy" AP that sits behind another gateway.
+The hardening file is small:

 # /etc/sysctl.d/99-harden.conf